heldercervantes/HTMLBoilerplate/src/scss/core/helpers/readme.md

 # Helpers
 A set of SCSS utils for multiple uses.

-# unitless function
+## unitless function
 Given a value and a context to compare to, returns a unitless value.
-Example: `line-height: unitless(20px, 16px);` Pass it a pixel-based font-size and line-height, returns `1.25`, which scales proportionally to whatever font-size is defined across breakpoints.
+Example: `line-height: unitless(20px, 16px);` Pass it a pixel-based font-size and line-height, which in this example returns `1.25`, that scales proportionally to whatever font-size is defined across breakpoints.

-# em function
+## em function
 Same as unitless, but returns an EM value.

-# expand list mixin
+## expand list mixin
 Expands a list based on property: value, such as a typography set.

-# helper-center mixin
+## helper-center mixin
 Uses the position:absolute + transform method for 2 axis centering.

-# helper-center-vertical mixin
+## helper-center-vertical mixin
 Uses the position:absolute + transform method for vertical centering.

-# helper-clearfix mixin
+## helper-clearfix mixin
 Uses the pseudo-element approach to clearfix.